 Temperature control for Qube 384

 Qube offers the ability to record high fidelity electrophysiological effects at varying temperatures.
+Control of the temperature is embedded in the Viewpoint software that is used to control Qube.

 Features & Benefits: